-Eligible Employee - the district has more than 50 employees on the payroll at the time leave is requested.
-The employee has worked for the district for at least twelve months and has worked at least 1250 hours within the previous year.
+Eligible Employee - The employee has worked for the district for at least twelve months and has worked at least 1250 hours within the previous year.

 Essential Functions of the Job - those functions which are fundamental to the performance of the job.
 It does not include marginal functions.